binary-com/deriv-com/documents/implementation-guide.md

     <div>
         <h1>Test!</h1>
         <Show.Eu minDeviceWidth={size.tabletL} device={{ deviceWidth: size.desktopS }}>
-            you are in europe countries
+            You are in europe countries
         </Show.Eu>
-        <Show.NonEU>you are in non-europe countries</Show.NonEU>
+        <Show.NonEU>You are in non-europe countries</Show.NonEU>
     </div>
 )
 ```